 Do you think you need to buy a gift for the sake of buying a gift?

-If your budget just won’t stretch, then just tell your family you’re skint.
+If your budget just doesn’t stretch, then just tell your family you’re skint.

 However, if you really want to still give and receive presents, why not do it differently?